hansenp/diachrscripts/README.md

 The input of Diachromatic essentially consists of the following:

 1. Paired-end read data in FASTQ format
+2. A bowtie2 index for the reference sequence to which the reads will be mapped
-2. The restriction enzyme that was used to generate the data
+3. The restriction enzyme that was used to generate the data
-3. A file that contains the restriction fragments (or digests) of the entire genome that result from digestion with the restriction enzyme
+4. A file that contains the restriction fragments (or digests) of the entire genome that result from digestion with the restriction enzyme

 Diachromatic processes the data in three steps: